 Year Round Development Programs for Nordic Skiers

-Gunstock Nordic Association is located at the Gunstock ski area in Gilford, New Hampshire.
+Gunstock Nordic Association (GNA) is a 501(c)(3) non-profit organization based at the Gunstock ski area in Gilford, New Hampshire.
 GNA offers an intensive year-round training program for x-c skiers and ski jumpers.
 Our Olympic coaching staff is dedicated to helping members achieve their personal dreams as Olympians, be the best skiers in their high schools, excel at senior- and masters-level racing, or to just stay involved in Nordic skiing.
 Learn more …

 January Thaw Skate Race (1/7/18)